banool/apue-exercises/exercises.md

 The word **TODO** is used to denote things I haven't done yet or wasn't sure about.

+To include a file in the lib dir (e.g. error.c) do this:
+//-#include "error.c"
+Dirty I know but the alternative is to try and copy the makefiles that the original code was using.

 #  3 File I/O
 ## 3.1
 No, the data still passes through the kernel block buffers.
 Also known as the